hellothisistim/gpx_to_json/README.md

 Ignoring all good sense and knowledge of spherical geometry and proportion, naively convert the lattitude, longitude, and elevation in a GPX file into X, Y, and Z positions, while also converting time stamps into seconds since start.
-Export that mess to a JSON file because I hate XML.
+Export that mess as a points-only OBJ file.